 Mattancherry Palace -

-This quadrangular building is a traditional style sloping roof palace housing the coronation hall, dining hall, assembly hall, the royal bed chambers upstairs and the ladies rooms downstairs which can be accessed by wooden staircases.
-The complex also houses a Hindu Temple in its premises.
+This quadrangular building is a traditional style sloping roof palace housing the coronation hall, dining hall, assembly hall, the royal bed chambers upstairs, and the ladies' rooms downstairs which can be accessed by wooden staircases.
+The complex also houses a Hindu Temple on its premises.

 Today, it stands as a museum displaying hand-painted murals, artifacts of the royal family, the pictorial depiction of the evolution of the kingdom like the first postal stamps, currency, traditional costumes.

 The Jews came to India and flourished as spice traders across Europe and the Arab countries.
 The King of Kochi had donated some land to these European Jews where they settled and flourished in their spice trade.
 This place is the present-day Jew Town where we saw reminiscences of few old Jew buildings, crafter stores, spices and artifacts shops.